bradshawjoshua/Grocery-Super-Anaylsis/README.md

 * At first, the model's coefficient determination (R2) was performing poorly, displaying underfit and high bias.
 After hyperparameter tuning the Decision Tree Model, it ended up performing the best with:
   * R2 Test: 59%
   * RMSE Test: $1,057
-* It tells us that our model is making an average error of $1,057 on the test data.
-The RMSE is punishing those large errors with a wrose score.
-An R2 of 59% means that the Decision Tree Model can explain 59% of the variation in the sales target.
+* The model is making an average error of $1,057 on the test data.
+The RMSE is punishing those large errors with a worse score.
+An R2 Score of 59% means that the Decision Tree Model can explain 59% of the variation in the sales target.
+Overall, RMSE is better when lower and R2 Score is better when its closer to 100%.

 ### Here are examples of how to embed images from your sub-folder